 Health OutcomesMortality rates, rates of disease, notable changes, and disparities in the health of Central Indiana older populations.

-Alzheimer’s disease has become the third leading cause of death of those age 85 and older.
+- Alzheimer’s disease is the fourth leading cause of death among those age 85 and older.
+COVID-19 is the second leading cause of death for this group.

-Deaths from falls, drug overdose, and suicide have increased in older adults in Central Indiana over time, matching state and national trends.
+- Deaths from falls, drug overdose, and suicide have increased in older adults in Central Indiana over time, matching state and national trends.
 Older men are disproportionately affected by deaths from falls and suicide compared to women.
-Older Blacks are disproportionately affected by deaths from drug overdose compared to Whites.
+Blacks older adults are disproportionately affected by deaths from drug overdose compared to White older adults.

 How to read this chart.
 These statistics are only estimates.
 The estimate itself is shown as a dark line.
 The shaded area around that line represents the confidence interval.
 We are 95% sure the true value lies in that shaded area.

-Similar downward trends are seen across the younger-old (age 55-64), middle-old (age 65-84) and oldest-old (age 85 and older) age groups.
-Blacks in Central Indiana have the highest mortality rates in each age group, with the exception of the oldest-old (age 85 and older), where Whites have the highest mortality rates.
-Latinx older adults have the lowest mortality rates across all age groups.2 The racial/ethnic disparities seen in Central Indiana mirror those in the state and nation.3
+Black older adults in Central Indiana have the highest mortality rates in each age group, with the exception of the oldest-old (age 85 and older), where White older adults have the highest mortality rates.
+Latinx older adults have the lowest mortality rates across all age groups.2 The racial/ethnic disparities seen in Central Indiana mirror those in the state and nation.3 The pandemic caused mortality rates to rise faster for Black individuals than for White individuals in every older-adult age group.
+As a result, the Black-White gap in mortality rates is larger than in 2019.
+Mortality increased dramatically in 2020 as a result of COVID-19.

 Causes of Death

-Nationally, the top six causes of death in the age 55 and older population are cancer, diseases of the heart, chronic lower respiratory diseases, cerebrovascular diseases, Alzheimer’s disease and accidents.4 Although these are consistently the top causes of death for older adults, the order of prominence changes across age groups.
-For example, cancer is the primary cause of death for the younger-old, whereas diseases of the heart are the primary cause of death in the oldest-old.5 Similarly, while Alzheimer’s disease is the sixth leading cause of death for the younger-old, it is the third leading cause of death for the oldest-old.
+Nationally, the top seven causes of death in the age 55 and older population are cancer, heart disease, COVID-19 chronic lower respiratory diseases, Alzheimer’s disease, cerebrovascular diseases, diabetes, and accidents.4 The order of prominence of the top causes of death varies across age groups.
+For example, cancer is the primary cause of death for the younger-old, whereas heart disease and COVID-19 are the primary causes of death in the oldest-old.5 Similarly, Alzheimer’s disease is the fifteenth leading cause of death for the younger-old, but the fourth leading cause of death for the oldest-old.

-According to the CDC, disability is defined as any condition of the body and mind (impairment) that make it more difficult for a person to do certain activities and interact with the world around them.8 The types of disabilities include vision, movement, thinking, remembering, learning, communicating, hearing, mental health and social relationships.9 The prevalence of disabilities in the older adult population provides a measure of the impact of chronic conditions on quality of life, including whether living a longer life necessarily translates into living an active and independent life.10
+According to the CDC, disability is defined as any condition (impairment) of the body and mind that makes it more difficult for a person to do certain activities and interact with the world around them.10 The types of disabilities include vision, movement, thinking, remembering, learning, communicating, hearing, mental health, and social relationships.11 The prevalence of disabilities in the older adult population provides a measure of the impact of chronic conditions on quality of life, including whether living a longer life necessarily translates into living an active and independent life.12

-In Indiana in 2018, the prevalence of disability for those age 65 to 74 and those age 75 and older was 26% and 48%, respectively.11 Ambulatory disability is the most common type of disability in the older adult population in Central Indiana, followed by hearing disability.
-No rate of disability appears to have significantly changed between 2013-2018.
+In 2020, 25 percent of those age 65 to 74 had a disability, compared with 49 percent for those age 75 or older.13 Ambulatory disability is the most common type of disability in the older adult population in Central Indiana, followed by hearing disability.
+Disability rates fell by two percentage points for both age groups between 2015 to 2020.

-Disability can be conceived as a gap between individuals’ capacities (physical, cognitive and sensory ability) and their performance in daily activities and participation in social life.
-These physical and social barriers result in loss or limitation of opportunities to participate in normal life of the community on an equal level.12 This functional disability in older adults is routinely measured through their ability to perform activities of daily living (ADL).13 14,
+Disability can be conceived as a gap between individuals’ capacities (physical, cognitive, and sensory ability) and their performance in daily activities and participation in social life.
+These physical and social barriers result in loss or limitation of opportunities to participate on an equal level in normal community life.14 This functional disability in older adults is routinely measured by their ability to perform activities of daily living (ADL).15 16

-According to the Community Assessment Survey for older adults, nearly half of older adults in Central Indiana report that maintaining their homes (45%) or yards (49%) is at least a minor problem.15 Activities of daily living are a challenge for some.
-Nearly two-thirds (61%) report that doing heavy or intense housework is at least a minor problem, although at 38%, fewer report that performing regular activities, such as walking, eating and preparing meals is at least a minor problem for them.
+According to the 2022 Community Assessment Survey for Older Adults®, many Central Indiana adults age 60 and older report that maintaining their homes (56 percent, up from 45 percent since 2017) or yards (43 percent, down from 49 percent in 2017) is at least a minor problem.17 Activities of daily living are also a challenge for some.
+Nearly two-thirds (65 percent) of older adults report that doing heavy or intense housework is at least a minor problem.

 Racial and ethnic disparities persist across most age groups.